Baby black rhino is rescued!

 Moholoholo Wildlife Rehabilitation Centre received a call from a nearby game park to say that they had received reports from visitors that there was a rhino calf stuck in a mud wallow.
 After further investigation, they discovered that it was in fact a Black Rhino.
 It was decided that they would step in and rescue the calf.
 She had been stranded for 2 days and her mother had given up and abandoned her.
 She was on her last legs.

 Immediately the precious cargo was collected.
 On arrival the vet nurse assessed the situation and spoke to the vet on site – this baby was in a desperate condition.
 To add to the ordeal she had just suffered she had chronic diarrhoea and had scraped her back right leg severely whilst struggling to free herself from the mud’s suffocating grip.

 She was rushed back to the rehab centre.
-Shy of her new surroundings she was lead into the clinic room which had been made ready for her.
-Treatment began immediately and after days of liquid faeces streaming down her legs the medication took affect.
+Shy of her new surroundings she was led into the clinic room which had been made ready for her.
+Treatment began immediately and after days of liquid faeces streaming down her legs, the medication took effect.

 Why have their numbers become so low?